gaede/MiniDST/README.md

 The actual pre-selection cut that is used for selecting which events to read is defined in `include/PreSelectionCut.h`

-**This has to be changed by the user before re-compiling in order to be effective.!! **
+**This has to be changed by the user before re-compiling in order to be effective !!**

 Simply change this section in the file: